Exporting Contacts

 You can generate shareable PNG images of your contacts plotted on a world map with great-circle arcs from your station.

-Your station location must be set in Settings (GPS, manual coordinates, or callsign lookup) to generate a contact map.
+For hunting and custom folders, your station location must be set in Settings (GPS, manual coordinates, or callsign lookup) to generate a contact map.
+Activation folders don't need a personal location — the map radiates from the activation park's coordinates, so it works even if you haven't set your location.
 Contacts without valid coordinates or grid squares are excluded from the map.

 Common use cases